 Once the Mod Podge is fully dry, shake the ornament once more to remove any remaining loose glitter.
 Then, carefully place the top back on and hang the ornament on your tree using your preferred method!
 (We tend to shy away from metal hooks and use gold thread, but feel free to hang yours however you see fit.)

 And voilà!
 Super simple to make, but isn’t it just gorgeous?
-I particularly love the purple one because its colour really pops!
+I particularly love the purple one because its color really pops!

 Related Homemade Christmas Decorations